JuliaDynamics/DrWatson.jl/docs/src/name&save.md

 This page discusses numerous tools that make life easier for handling simulations.
 Most (if not all) of these tools are also used in the examples demonstrated in the [Real World Examples](@ref) page.
 After reading the proper documentation here it might be worth it to have a look there as well!

+!!! info "We use `FileIO`"
+    For saving and loading files we use `FileIO.save` and `FileIO.load`.
+This means that you have to install yourself whatever saving backend you want to use. `FileIO` by itself does _not_ install a package that saves data, it only provides the interface!

 ## Naming Schemes

 A robust naming scheme allows you to create quick names for simulations, create lists of simulations, check existing simulations, etc. More importantly it allows you to easily read and write simulations using a consistent naming scheme.